hoke58/deploy-midware/README.md

 ## Quick start

-This shell can be quickly start container of midware, like as mongodb, postgresql, rabbitmq etd.
+This shell can be quickly start container of midware, like as mongodb, postgresql, rabbitmq etc.

 ```sh
 cp cfg/dynamic.cfg.template cfg/dynamic.cfg